 Pests And Problems

-Many blueberries varieties are bred with improved resistance to disease.
+Many blueberry varieties are bred with improved resistance to disease.
 The biggest problem will generally be birds wanting to eat your harvest of blueberries.
 The easiest solution here is to use a bird net over the blueberry bush well before the fruit ripens.

 You can purchase bird netting here.

 Blueberries are perfect for the home gardener and an excellent addition to the edible garden.
 And once you grow one blueberry bush, you’ll want to add to your collection to prolong the growing season and your harvest of delicious blueberries.
 So why not pay a visit to your local garden center and find the perfect blueberry variety for your garden?